rutu-sh/CSCI_6221/README.md

 ![Subscription Management](./assets/subscription-management-flow.drawio.png)

 The main component of this flow is the Subscription Management Lambda function.
-This function is responsible for interacting with DynamoDB to perform CRUD operations on the subscriptions.
+This function is responsible for interacting with DynamoDB to perform CRUD operations on the subscriptions and their payments.
 This function is written in **Go**.
 It uses the `github.com/aws/aws-lambda-go/lambda` package to handle the request and response.
 It uses the `github.com/aws/aws-sdk-go` package to interact with DynamoDB.

-The source code for this function can be found in the [src/backend/service](/src/backend/service).
+The source code for this function can be found in the [src/backend/subscriptions-service](src/backend/subscriptions-service), with api spec specified in [docs/spec/openapi_spec.yaml](/docs/spec/openapi_spec.yaml)

 **CRUD Operations using Higher-Order-Functions (Functional Programming)**